educational-technology-collective/etc_simple_jupyterhub_deployment/README.md

 python -m ipykernel install --user --name 'the-name-of-the-kernel-spec' --display-name "The Display Name"
 ```

+The `--user` parameter specifies that the kernel spec should be installed for the current user.
 The value of the `--name` parameter specifies the name of the kernel spec that will be saved to `~/.local/share/jupyter/kernels`.
 The value of the `--display-name` parameter specifies the name that is displayed in JupyterLab.